erwynesantos/merge-csv/README.md

 ---
 ## How To Use
 1. Rename/save the .csv files to prodmem.csv, stgmem.csv, prodcpu.csv, stgcpu.csv, and prodfs.csv.
-2. Get Environment files from [DPA Environment](https://docs.google.com/spreadsheets/d/1Ll7-mdb8tsGUKIDYJ-dMEBmydxXf24krk8J7r1RIUog/edit#gid=588246582) and name them as envMem.csv, envCPU.csv & envFS.csv.
+2. Get Environment files from [DPA Environment](https://docs.google.com/spreadsheets/d/1Ll7-mdb8tsGUKIDYJ-dMEBmydxXf24krk8J7r1RIUog/edit#gid=588246582) and name them as envmem.csv, envcpu.csv & envfs.csv.
 3. Place them in Jupyter Notebook dir (./DPA_report/sources/).
 4. Run each boxes, from top to bottom, containing the script by selecting each of them and hitting <kbd>CTRL</kbd> + <kbd>Enter</kbd>.